cashshuffle/cashshuffle-electron-cash-plugin/README.md

 3. Use `Shuffle input address` to choose coin which you want to shuffle.
 This list of coins is formed from  the UTXO's of your wallet.

 4. From `Shuffle change address` choose the address for your change.
 You can leave this as the default setting if you want to use input address as change address.
+If you wish to use change addresses which not been used before check the `use only fresh change aderesses` checkbox.

 5. From `Shuffle output address` choose the address for the shuffled output.